Does Epoxy Resin Have A High Heat Resistance?

 DIY and Consumer Applications

 Heat resistant epoxy is also popular in DIY projects for creating durable and aesthetically pleasing surfaces, such as countertops and table tops, which need to withstand hot objects like casserole dishes and cups of coffee.
+It can even endure the heat from a hot cup of coffee, making it ideal for practical applications like tables and coasters.
 Artists use it in acrylic artworks and jewelry due to its ability to endure higher temperatures without deforming or losing clarity.

 Create stunning bio resin jewelry with embedded flowers and vibrant colors